Coronavirus: Tier 4 Visa Frequently Asked Questions

 Please contact the Student Advice Service for individual advice on your circumstances.

-Can I still register with the Overseas Visitors Registration Office (OVRO)?
+Register with the Overseas Visitors Registration Office (OVRO)

 Registration at OVRO is suspended until further notice.
 If you’re returning to your home country prior to registering with OVRO, you should not face any difficulties at UK ports upon re-entry for non-registration due to the suspension of services.
 When you return to the UK, please bring a copy of the COVID-19 Student Letter (PDF 25KB) with you to show Border Control staff if necessary.